the-events-calendar/the-events-calendar/readme.txt

 = [3.10.1] 2015-07-01 =
 * Tweak - Improvements to the license key system for premium plugin users
-* Improved performance on Month View
+* Tweak - Improved performance on Month View
+* Bug - Fixed star rating for retina on admin help page

 = [3.10] 2015-06-16 =